5 Exciting MPH Jobs

 1. Global Health Expert

 The world is full of major public health issues: maternal mortality, Ebola, and malnutrition.
-Public health experts with graduate-level training can address these issues.
+A public health specialist with graduate-level training can address these issues.
 Employees in this field typically work for a non-profit or government agency, although private companies like John Snow, Inc. are also an option.
 Job opportunities range from managing inventory and supply chains for Doctors Without Borders to leading vaccination or public health education programs in low-income countries.
 Serving as a Peace Corps Volunteer for two years is a good way to get a foot in the door and demonstrate an ability to thrive in challenging conditions.

 2. Epidemic Intelligence Service (EIS) Officer